uptane/deployment-considerations/README.md

 ```

 When running `jekyll build` each file in the project directory gets processed,
-e.g. embedded in the the specified layout, and, in the case of markdown,
+e.g., embedded in the the specified layout, and, in the case of markdown,
 converted to `HTML`.
-The result is copied to the build directory, i.e. `_site`,
+The result is copied to the build directory, i.e., `_site`,
 preserving relative paths, but changing the file extension to `.html`.
 You can read more about [creating pages in the jekyll
 docs](https://jekyllrb.com/docs/pages/).

 ### Adding assets
-Add assets, e.g. images or JavaScript, to [`assets`](assets).
+Add assets, e.g., images or JavaScript, to [`assets`](assets).

 #### Replace favicon.ico
 [`favicon.ico`](favicon.ico) should be served from the root of the project.